thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-arduino.md

 ##### Connect to the TBMQ

-The code snippet below provides an example on how to:
-1. Connect to a TBMQ broker using default credentials `TBMQ WebSockets MQTT Credentials`.
+The code snippet below provides an example on how to connect to a TBMQ broker using default credentials `TBMQ WebSockets MQTT Credentials`, subscribe to a topic, publish a message, and handle received message.
-2. Subscribe for a topic.
-3. Publish a message.
-4. Handle received message.

 Please do not forget to edit following constants and variables in the sketch:

 - `WIFI_AP` - name of your access point
 - `WIFI_PASSWORD` - access point password
-- `MQTT_HOST` - the address of the server
-- `MQTT_PORT` - the port to connect to

 ```bash
 #include <WiFi.h>